shaferskylar99/premierleague2020-2021/README.md

   All of these teams were connected with at least two of the others in the similarity graph, with Crystal Palace, West Ham, and Tottenham being connected to 3 of the 4 others.
 These teams were also all, besides Crystal Palace, in between 3rd and 7th in the table, so some of the top-quality teams in the league, but unable to really get close to Manchester City (Liverpool, in 3rd, were 5 points from Manchester United but 17 from Manchester City).
   Each of these teams plays a somewhat-rigid style, as we can tell by looking at who scores their goals.
-For Liverpool, That's not to say that their systems are not .
+For Liverpool, That's not to say that their systems are the same.
 Klopp and Liverpool are known for their unique pressing style as well as their tendency to drop a defensive midfielder into the back line when they have the ball, and use Firminho as a number 9 rather than a true striker.
 Liverpool and Leicester are also unique in their usage of outside backs in the attack.
+  Instead, when I say the style is somewhat-rigid,

 ## 2. Manchester United is Confusing